viraj-kabbur/user_manuals/school-admin/managing-students/adding-students.md

 ### <mark style="background-color:blue;">1.
 Importing Students with the help of E-mail</mark>

-**For schools that use email for students, it is recommended to provide the student's email address.
+**For Schools/Universities that use email for students, it is recommended to provide the student's email address.
 Should be used when multiple students have to be added.**

 * When assignments and classes are created, students will receive notifications via email.
 * Students imported using emails have their usernames set as the email which is provided here.